top of page

 NCCI is the "Rating Bureau" for 35 of the 50 states.
 As a result, you will also hear workers comp class codes referred to as NCCI Codes or NCCI Classification Codes.

 These work comp class codes categorize employees based on the type of work they do, and they can be industry specific or industry neutral.
 For example, all industries have clerical office employees which is class code 8810.
 Carpentry, 5403, is specific to the Construction Industry.
-Most class codes, however, are industry specific.
+Most workers comp codes, however, are industry specific.

 Why Do Workers Comp Class Codes Matter?